greg-md/php-orm/README.md

 # What makes it better than other stable and proven in time ORM's like Eloquent or Doctrine?

-### It works with big data without reaching memory/timeout limits.
+### Works with big data without reaching memory/timeout limits.

 You can get use of [PHP Generators](http://php.net/manual/ro/language.generators.overview.php) to achieve the best results when working with big amount of data.